 - Remember to hold onto the driver's waist or the bike's passenger handholds.
 The more secure your grip, the better.

 No matter how many precautions you take when riding with passengers, accidents can still happen.
 That's why having motorcycle insurance is so important.

-With coverage through Esurance, you get liability protection, comprehensive and collision coverage, medical payments coverage, and more to keep you and your passengers feeling secure.
+With coverage from Esurance or through a partner, you get liability protection, comprehensive and collision coverage, medical payments coverage, and more to keep you and your passengers feeling secure.